Skip to content

 Wheelchair ramp slope?

-Put simply, the underlying formula is **Gradient ratio = rise / run · % = (rise / run) × 100**.
+Cutting to it, the underlying formula is **Gradient ratio = rise / run · % = (rise / run) × 100**.
 UK Part M requires no steeper than 1:15 on a ramp up to 5 m long (6.67%) and 1:12 (8.33%) on short ramps — wheelchair users need gentler gradients on longer runs.

 Accessible ramp UK?

-What is ramp gradient?
+What is ramp gradient calculator?

 Quick version: every figure is cross-checked against GOV.UK Building Regulations and the wider data.
 If you notice a stale rate, email the editorial desk and we'll patch it in under 24 hours.

-How to calculate ramp gradient?
+How to calculate ramp gradient calculator?

 Practically speaking, yes, everything runs in your browser.
 No inputs are sent to our servers or any third party, nothing is logged and nothing persists after you close the tab.

-Ramp gradient formula?
+Ramp gradient calculator formula?

-Here's the plain-English summary: Ramp Gradient calculadora is free to use, free to share and free to embed — pass the URL around a class, a slack channel or a family chat.
+Here's the plain-English summary: Ramp Gradient Calculator is free to use, free to share and free to embed — pass the URL around a class, a slack channel or a family chat.
 The editorial policy covers attribution.

-Ramp gradient example?
+Ramp gradient calculator example?

 In one line: the short method: write the inputs in the units shown, run the calculation, then sense-check the answer against an order-of-magnitude estimate in your head.

-Ramp gradient worked example?
+Ramp gradient calculator worked example?

 Put simply, if the result surprises you, run it a second time with slightly different inputs — small swings often reveal a unit or rounding issue in the original figures.

-Ramp gradient explained?
+Ramp gradient calculator explained?

-Short answer: a calculadora is a sanity check, not a verdict.
+The direct take: a calculadora is a sanity check, not a verdict.
 For anything legally binding — contracts, tax filings, medical decisions — bring the figure to a qualified professional as a starting point.

-Ramp gradient definition?
+Ramp gradient calculator definition?

-Quick version: Calculate ramp gradient as a ratio, percentage and angle, with UK Building Regulations Part M compliance flags.
+Straightforward answer: Calculate ramp gradient as a ratio, percentage and angle, with UK Building Regulations Part M compliance flags.
 The page walks through the method in full so you can answer follow-up questions without guessing.

-Ramp gradient meaning?
+Ramp gradient calculator meaning?

-Ramp gradient step by step?
+Ramp gradient calculator step by step?

 References